Homebrew barrel-aged imperial stout recipe

-The only good the pandemic did for me was provide some extra time to think up new homebrew recipes.
-Good news – I’m feeling generous and think i’ll share.
+The only good the pandemic did for me was provide some extra time to talk with some of the best brewers.
+Good news – I’m feeling generous and think i’ll share one of the recipes created by Jonathan Knerr.
 While 2021 is looking up, I know I’m going to need a full-bodied and decently strong beer to get me through it.

 You can get everything you need for this recipe online, but as always, support your local homebrew shop by checking them out too.